typeclasses/haskell-phrasebook/docs/readme.md

 All of the Nix tools are configured to use a specific version of [the Nix package set](https://github.com/nixos/nixpkgs/) to ensure that the code works the same in all environments.
 This version is specified in `tools/versions.json`.

 You can run `./tools/update-versions` to update the dependency hashes in `tools/versions.json` to their latest commits.
 The JSON data is then used by `tools/versions.nix`.
 This system is described in Vaibhav Sagar's blog post, [*Quick and Easy Nixpkgs Pinning*](https://vaibhavsagar.com/blog/2018/05/27/quick-easy-nixpkgs-pinning/).

+## License

+The code in this repository is offered under the Creative Commons [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license, which you can read in the [license.txt] file.

+You are free to:

+  * **Share** — copy and redistribute the material in any medium or format
+  * **Adapt** — remix, transform, and build upon the material

+Under the following terms:

+  * **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests that we endorse you or your use.
+  * **NonCommercial** — You may not use the material for commercial purposes.